 The fact that there are no limitations on the number of landing pages you can create and conversions you can have gives you a lot of freedom.

 - Ability to connect a custom domain

-With the Startup plan, you can have only 1 custom domain (with the other two plans Swipe Pages offers either 5 or an unlimited number of domains).
+With the Startup plan, you can connect one custom domain.
 However, Swipe Pages allows you to “add unlimited subdomains to a single root domain” if that’s an option you’d like to explore.

 - Ability to build AMPs

-AMP stands for Accelerated Mobile Pages.
-A lightning-fast load time is one of their key features.
-They’re the result of joint work between Google and Twitter.
-The sole focus of this project is on creating an impeccable user experience.
-AMPs are especially important in light of the fact that, nowadays, the majority of people use their mobile phones to surf the internet.
+AMP stands for Accelerated Mobile Page.
+A lightning-fast load time is one of the key features of Swipe Pages landing pages.
+AMPs are especially important in light of the fact that, nowadays, the vast majority of people use their mobile phones to surf the internet.

 - Secure hosting

-For starters, Swipe Pages takes care of everything related to hosting, which is not a minor thing.
-On top of this, your landing page will have an added layer of security—an SSL (Secure Sockets Layer) certificate or, technically more precisely, a TLS (Transport Layer Security) certificate—that enables encrypted communication between different systems.
+Swipe Pages takes care of everything related to hosting – including security.
+On top of this, your landing page will have an SSL certificate (Secure Sockets Layer), or more specifically, a TLS (Transport Layer Security), which enables encrypted communication.

 - Built-in CDN